A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Applications and Numerical Results

+If neither $(s^k)^\top y_j^k > 0$ nor $\rho_j^k > 0$ holds, we simply set $B_j^{k+1} \coloneqq B_j^k$, i.e., no update is performed.
+It is worth noting that the vectors $y_j^k$ are computed from the gradients of $f_j$ in the Composite Problem~\eqref{composite}, and whenever $\nabla f_j$ is not available in closed form these gradients are approximated by finite differences, for all $j \in \mathcal{J}$, see Remark~\ref{diff}.
 The maximum number of iterations allowed was set to $100$, and a run was considered unsuccessful whenever no point satisfying the stopping criterion was obtained within this limit; see Step~3 of Algorithm~\ref{algfree}.

+Considering the discussion in Subsection~\ref{subsec_robust_aplic}, we now apply the PDFPM method to a robust optimization problem.
+For each test problem and each objective $j$, we generate a nonsingular matrix $\Tilde{A}_j \in \R^{n \times n}$ with entries sampled uniformly in $[0,1]$ and keep it fixed across all uncertainty levels.
+Then, for a given $\delta \ge 0$, we define